 In the github folder Q learning you will find 6 specifications, varying along two dimensions.

-There are two epsilon schemes; whereas one is a monotonously linearly decreasing epsilon, floored at 0.01 the other scheme is a discontinuous epsilon development with multiple resets of epsilon to a higher level.
-This should reduce the risk of ending up at a non-optimal solution.
+There are two epsilon schemes; whereas one is a monotonously linearly decreasing epsilon, floored at 0.01 the other scheme is a discontinuous epsilon development with multiple discontinuous jumps of epsilon to a higher level.
+This should reduce the risk of ending up at a non-optimal solution by continuously varying exploration and exploitation.
 The other varying dimension are the alphas, chosen at 0.1, 0.5 and 0.8.
-Thus there are 2x3=6 specifications for testing and comparison.
-After 5000 training episodes, there are performance tests with 500 epsiodes.
-Results are always expressed in percentiles, thus the average result over the percentiles (100 datapoints, in test mode 5 episodes are pooled to one datapoint)
+After 5000 training episodes, there are performance tests with 500 episodes.
+Results are always expressed in percentiles, thus the average result over the percentiles (100 datapoints, in test mode 5 episodes are pooled to one datapoint).

+As a comparison for the performance metrics we also specified 2 random agents, that randomly chose an action at any point for 5000 episodes.
+Those 2 agents still perform tabular computations of Q values with alpha = 0.5 and 0.8.
+The performance of these are again tested for 500 episodes with epsilon=0.
+Therefore, we can compare whether the other parametrizations outperform the ones learning off a random agent to evaluate the parametrizations’ effectiveness.
+Thus, there are 2x3 +2*2=10 specifications for testing and comparison.

-Q learning summary table of parametrizations and main performance measures after 5000 training
+Q learning summary table of parametrizations and main performance measures after 5000 training episodes.
+The random agents’ performance is measured from 5000 training episodes.